SECdrugs/sec-drugs-backend/README.md

 ## TODOs
 - [ ] Read database connection string from .env
 - [ ] Require an API key to use `/create` endpoint
+- [ ] Important: Put entire create logic in one SQL query and wrap it in a transaction